 9. Stay positive

 Negativity leads to anxiety.
-As soon as you start having any negative thoughts about the test, stop yourself from thinking those things.
+As soon as you start having any negative thoughts about the test, stop yourself from thinking about those things.
 Instead, keep telling yourself that you can do it.
 It is also important to stay away from other negative or anxious test takers (or share these tips with them).
 When you hear others being negative, it makes it easier to think negative thoughts yourself.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!